babelshift/SteamWebAPI2/README.md

   5. Use the factory to create endpoint interface classes.
   5. Use the interface class and call a method with your parameters.

 The library is structured to mirror the Steam Web API endpoint structure.
 For example, the "DOTA2Econ" class will expose methods to communicate with the "IDOTA2Econ" endpoints.
+See [here](http://steamwebapi.azurewebsites.net/) for more endpoint details.

 Each method returns a SteamWebResponse object which contains the following: